asparageist/HairSalon/README.md

-# Pierre's Bakery Revisited
+# HairSalon

 #### By Joseph Murray

-#### An MCV app that keeps track of Pierre's customers and their orders
+#### An MCV app that keeps track of Claire's stylists and their clients.

 ## Technologies Used